Storyblok Spearheading Sustainability

 The Internet & Carbon Emissions: A Backstory

 While the internet is an intangible entity, its carbon footprint is massive.
-With an estimated 4 billion users, the internet accounts for roughly 3.7% of the world’s yearly carbon emissions, the same as the entire airline industry, with these figures expecting to double by 2025.
+With an estimated 4.6 billion users, the internet accounts for roughly 4% of the world’s yearly carbon emissions, which is more than the entire airline industry of close to 3%.
+These figures are expected to double by 2025.

 How does this work exactly?
-Well there are two key factors in how much energy the internet uses.
-Firstly is manufacturing and shipping of the tech needed to sustain the internet, such as computers, servers, and smartphones.
+Well, there are two key factors in how much energy the internet uses.
+Firstly, it is the manufacturing and shipping of the tech needed to sustain the internet, such as computers, servers, and smartphones.
 Then there’s the powering and cooling of these devices through various energy methods, whether it be coal, natural gas, nuclear, or renewable.

 Think of it this way, the internet consumes about 416.2TWh (terawatt-hour) of electricity per year.
 That’s more than the entire United Kingdom.
 The average website produces about 1.76 grams of CO2 per page view.
 Meaning a page with roughly 10,000 monthly views generates 211kg CO2 per year.